oneapi-src/oneDNN/doc/advanced/int8_computations.md

 @anchor dg_i8_comp_s11
 ### 1. Inputs of mixed type: u8 and s8

-The Intel(R) Instruction Set Architecture has special instructions that enable multiplying and adding the vectors of u8 and s8 very efficiently. oneDNN enables int8 support using these particular instructions.
+Instruction Set Architecture (ISA) has special instructions that enable multiplying and adding the vectors of u8 and s8 very efficiently. oneDNN enables int8 support using these particular instructions.